SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery

 \subsubsection{DepthNet}

 We use U-Net like DepthNet, which is divided into encoder and decoder.
 The encoder of the DepthNet adopts the ResNet18 backbone, which is pretrained on ImageNet data set.
 DepthNet encoder can extract the visual feature in input image.
-The decoder of the DepthNet combines the feature maps from multi-scale encoder layers.
-There exist multiple convolution layers and nearest neighbor interpolations in DepthNet decoder.
-Therefore, DepthNet decoder can upsample the visual feature to original image resolution.
+To improve the accuracy of low-level detail in depth predictions, the decoder component of the DepthNet combines feature maps from multi-scale encoder layers.
+Additionally, to upsample the visual features to the original image resolution, we have designed multiple convolution layers and incorporated nearest neighbor interpolations within the DepthNet decoder.
 We take the DepthNet decoder output as the disparity map.
 In the end we use the reciprocal of the disparity map as the depth prediction.